jkoz/jkoz.github.io/_posts/2016-12-01-powershift-and-automatic-transmission.md

     - c3 (5th) / c5 (1st) clutches
     - valve body / control circuit
     - electronic programming/sensors
-- hard shift (shock the components, but good for clutches because it reduces wear on clutches )
+- harsh shift or hard shift (shock the components, but good for clutches because it reduces wear on clutches )
     - modulator, it does not allow oil comming back to sump
 - slow shifting (soft shift)
     - clutches are worn out